quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 receivers are encouraged to send an acknowledgement soon after receiving an ack-eliciting packet when no acknowledgement has been sent in over one smoothed round trip time.
-This is not an issue specific to this document, but the mechanisms specified herein could exacerbate the issue by adding feedback delays.
+This is not an issue specific to this document, but the mechanisms specified herein could create excessive delays.

 ## Response to Out-of-Order Packets {#out-of-order}